 Scientists May Have Solved One of Easter Island's Most Puzzling Mysteries

-"What is significant about it is that it exhibits the sculpture areas themselves are not an odd custom spot," but rather were "coordinated into the existences of the local area," said Carl Lipo.
+"The important aspect is that it shows these sculpture areas are not an unusual custom location," but instead were "integrated into the lives of the community," stated Carl Lipo.

-The hypothesis represents why ahu are found in both seaside and inland regions.
-The creators recommended that the size of the moai and ahu might actually have shown the amount and nature of water at a site, exhibiting rivalry between settlements, or a fundamental sign that might have demonstrated lifesaving.Basil-grilled-lamb-chop-recipe.
+The hypothesis explains the presence of ahu in both coastal and inland areas.
+The makers suggested that the dimensions of the moai and ahu could have indicated the quantity and type of water at a location, reflecting competition among communities, or a crucial symbol that might have signified survival.

 Cool.